Create your ConnectWise Thermometer

 Note that if first and last name are Customer Thermometer and you include our icon (download it from here) then you will see that appear on your Internal comments when ratings and comments are pushed against the ticket.

-Under Security Information, select the Role ID, “Admin” and it’s always a good idea to add a real email address under contact information.
+Under Security Information, select the security role created in the last step and it’s always a good idea to add a real email address under contact information.

 The remainder of the fields just need to show defaults.